socrata-platform/soql-postgres-adapter/README.md

 soql-postgres-adapter
 =====================

-This repository is the home to the following:
+This repository is home to 3 subprojects:
-- soql-postgres-adapter: adapter code for translating SoQL statements to Postgres-compliant SQL statements
-- secondary-watcher-pg: the secondary (ie. the write-side) of the Postgres dataset query backend
+- store-pg: code for our Postgres secondary-watcher application; the secondary-watcher is the write-side of the Postgres dataset query backend
-- soql-server-pg: an HTTP server that takes SoQL queries from query-coordinator, rewrites them as SQL queries, and sends them to Postgres
+- soql-server-pg: an HTTP server application that accepts requests as SoQL queries and rewrites them as SQL queries, and sends them to Postgres

-Postgres Adapter for SODAServer
+- common-pg: common code shared between the above two applications

 ## Build Requirements
 sbt